MilosPopov007/Surfs_up/README.md

 # Surfs_up,
-Exploring Weather Data by the use of SQLAlchemy to connect to and query a SQLite database, analyzing data with Python (Pandas functions and methods), plotting graphs with Matplotlib comprehensive library and building a Climate App Using Flask.
+Exploring Weather Data by the use of SQLAlchemy to connect to and query a SQLite database, analyzing data with Python (Pandas functions and methods), plotting graphs with Matplotlib comprehensive library and building a Climate App using Flask.

 ## Results :